 - Following flat block wall repairs in 2014-15, the recommended inspection by a structural engineer has been carried out.
 This found no further issue where previous repairs were carried out.
 Some further minor brickwork cracking thought to be due to thermal expansion will be repaired in similar way to the previous repairs during the periodic work in 2020.
 Unfortunately, two blocks have cracking that may be more serious.
 The managing agent will write to the flat owners concerned.
 The insurer has been put on notice and, as soon as it has decided if the Estate surveyor and structural engineer can be used or it appoints its own, further investigations will be carried out.
 All flats in those blocks will be inspected internally for cracking, with solicitor action taken to obtain access under the lease if not otherwise given, sewer inspections will be carried out where not already done, borehole samples will be taken to check for tree roots, cracks are likely to be monitored for a year to check if movement is continuing and the structural engineer will then recommend repairs required.
 We hope the cost will be covered by Estate insurance.

-- Up to date information will be provided throughout the work on the maintenance pages.
+- Up to date information will be provided throughout the work on the major work pages.

 An owner queried how the work was being financed and if reserves would cover it.
 The Directors explained that expected costs allowing for inflation were being collected into reserves in the 5 years up to the current year since the previous periodic work, including a level of contingency that previous experience had found to be suitable.
 Because of the particular uncertainty over costs on this occasion, it could not be guaranteed this would be sufficient but, by separating the work, costs could be spread until more money could be collected by deferring the internal redecoration if necessary.